 Dually, the proof of a formula of the form EF f, is a path in which at some point, the formula f holds (witness).

-Therefore, the counterexample for a universal quantified formula is the witness for the dual existentially quantified formula.
+The counterexample for a universally quantified formula is the witness for the dual existentially quantified formula.

 As usual, we restrict our attention to find witnesses for the three basic CTL opearators EX, EG, and EU.